potato-tammam/RE-SELLERS/README.md

 ### In the assets folder :

--fonts we used in this project.
+- fonts we used in this project.
--images we used to complete the user experience.
+- images we used to complete the user experience.
--json files used for translating .
+- json files used for translating .

 ### In the Lib folder :

--the Core folder contains the main colors and text styles uesd in this project .
+- the Core folder contains the main colors and text styles uesd in this project .
--the Models folder contains the class models for each main object of this project .
+- the Models folder contains the class models for each main object of this project .
--the Providers folder contains the provider used to get information from the Backend created by my associates shown on this repo :
+- the Providers folder contains the provider used to get information from the Backend created by my associates shown on this repo :

--the Screen folder contains the main screens in this app with full state management .
+- the Screen folder contains the main screens in this app with full state management .
--the Widgets foldercontains many usefull custome widgets that we have sed to make the app more interractive and engaging .
+- the Widgets foldercontains many usefull custome widgets that we have sed to make the app more interractive and engaging .
--the Translation folder contains the code used for localization in this project .
+- the Translation folder contains the code used for localization in this project .

 ## Getting Started